pokoli/ButiJS/README.md

 If the player is currently on a game should throw an error.

+### watch-game

+Watch the game selected game.

+If the player is currently on a game should throw an error.

 ### add-bot

 Add a bot to an existing game.